Graylog2/documentation/pages/architecture.rst

 This is a setup for bigger production environments.
 It has several ``graylog-server`` nodes behind a load balancer that share the processing load.
 The load balancer can ping the ``graylog-server`` nodes via REST/HTTP to check if they are alive and take dead nodes out of the cluster.
+This setup requires that one server is marked as the master via the ``is_master = true`` configuration.
+All nodes must also point to the same MongoDB instance via ``mongodb_uri``, which is usually the same as the master.

 .. image:: /images/extended_setup.png